shreyaspanicker/Bookstore/README.md

 # Bookstore

-A bookstore you can't afford to miss
+A store you can't afford to miss

 ## Project setup